 Culinary Innovation Drives Regional Tourism Interest

 Gastronomy has become a major foundation of the city’s luxury appeal, moving far beyond basic street food offerings.
 Luu Meng, Cambodia’s most celebrated chef, has been instrumental in the revival of forgotten palace recipes through his restaurant, Malis.
 His approach involves sourcing rare ingredients like Kampot pepper and fermented fish from specific villages to ensure authentic flavors.
-This focus on provenance mirrors the farm-to-table movements in London and New York, appealing to the sophisticated palate of the Elite Tribune reader.
+This focus on provenance mirrors the farm-to-table movements in London and New York, appealing to travelers who follow provenance and technique.

 Fine dining establishments in the capital now frequently appear on regional best-of lists, challenging the dominance of Singaporean and Thai restaurants.
 The integration of French techniques with indigenous ingredients creates a unique fusion that characterizes the modern Phnom Penh dining scene.
 Diners can expect to find dishes like slow-cooked wagyu beef in a traditional Saraman curry sauce.
 Local diners have also embraced these upscale venues, with the domestic middle class accounting for 40 percent of weekend bookings.